Azure/azure-iot-sdks/c/doc/devbox_setup.md

 ### Building the C libraries locally along with sample applications
 In some cases, you may want to build the **C libraries** locally for development and testing purpose.
-For example, you may want to build the latest code on the **develop** branch which has not yet merged into the master branch from which the releases are taken.
+For example, you may want to build the latest code available on the **develop** branch which follows Continuous Integration (CI) approach.

 To pull latest code on **develop** branch you can use following command